 In-Network benefits are available when you receive Covered Benefits from a Plan Provider.
 Your Member Cost Sharing is generally lower for In-Network benefits.
-In-Network coverage applies to Plan Providers in Massachusetts, Maine, and New Hampshire and a large number of Providers in HPHC's affiliated national network around the country.
+In-Network coverage applies to Plan Providers contracted directly with HPHC and a large number of Providers in HPHC's affiliated national network around the country.
 Since we pay Plan Providers directly, you do not have to file a claim when you use your In-Network benefits.

 Plan Providers are under contract to provide Covered Benefits to Members of the Plan.
 They are listed in the Access America Plan Provider Directory.
 Although changes in Providers are relatively rare, Plan Providers may leave the network for a variety of reasons.
 Members should consult the Plan's on-line Access America Plan Provider Directory to verify a Provider's status as a Plan Provider.
-(You may view the on-line Access America Plan Provider Directory at www.harvardpilgrim.org/GIC.)
-A Member may also contact HPHC's Member Services Department at 1-844-442-7324 for information on Plan Providers.
+(You may view the on-line Access America Plan Provider.)
+A Member may also contact HPHC's Member Services Department at

+1-844-442-7324 for information on Plan Providers.
 Members are responsible for advising Providers of their membership in the Plan by showing them their identification card before receiving services.